subdit/image-search/image-search/README.md

 ## Technology uses

 : React/Vite
-: Unsplash API
+: Unsplash API: for the images
-: React Hook
+: React Hook: useRef.
-: Bootstrap
+: Bootstrap: for styling